-The CAT project seeks to analyse the contents (unstructured data) of large corpuses of documents and documentary records to generate semantically relevant content topics and themes within context.
-And it combines expertise in machine learning, statistical modelling & text mining, probabilistic mathematics & natural language processing, data exploration, cognitive design, document management & paper digitisation, and new approaches to very advanced OCR with programmatic metadata capture & extraction.
+The continuing CAT project seeks to analyse the contents (unstructured data) of large corpuses of documents, documentary records and free text streams to generate semantically relevant content topics and themes within context.
+It combines world class expertise in artificial intelligence, machine learning, neural networks, statistical modelling & text mining, probabilistic mathematics & natural language processing, data exploration, cognitive design, document management & paper digitisation, plus new approaches to very advanced OCR with programmatic metadata capture, extraction and redaction.

 CAT has twice received generous grant support from Innovate UK, the UKs innovation agency (previously ‘Technology Strategy Board’).
 The focus of the first award was – ‘CAT/1: Big Data: Digitisation, Semantic Analysis, Topic Modelling, Visualisation and Exploration’ – whilst he second was – ‘CAT/2: Big Data Content Analytics with particular reference to Probabilistic Neural Topic Models'.

 Most recently, in 2019, Folding Space was further awarded KTP grant support (Knowledge Transfer Partnership) in association with Aston University.
 The research focus here is – ‘To evaluate technologies and pioneer new developments in the field of Big Data Text Indexing of very large, unstructured data corpus.
 This will address the pressing need across public and private sectors for comprehensive knowledge management solutions’.

 These successive, significant awards are continuing substantiation of the 'thought leader' position of Folding Space in its chosen field of unst5ructured data discovery and management.

 At the heart of who we are, what we do and where we are driving. . .